melanierawluk/mindful-meds-capstone/README.md

 Parameters:
 - id: The ID of the user.
-- date: The specific date for which notes and active medications are being requested.
+- date: The specific date for the notes and active medications being requested.

 Response:

 ```
 [
     {
         "id": 1,
-        "created_at": "2024-03-19T12:00:00Z",
+        "created_at": timestamp,
         "note_content": "Lorem ipsum",
         "medications": [
             {